ACCOUNTS RECEIVABLE BILLING AND MONITORING PROCEDURE

 If deemed uncollectible, corrections or a transfer journal will be required in coordination with Grants and Contracts staff and Accounts Receivable Office.
-The invoice will be submitted to the Controller for approval to be written-off.
+The invoice will be submitted to the Controller or Associate Controller for approval to be written-off.

 Departments Authorized to Invoice and Receive Payments

 High volume departments with established subsystems may be authorized by the Chief Financial Officer or his designee through the Accounts Office to process and collect their own invoices.
 However, these departments will provide a quarterly summary of aged accounts receivable and a report on collection efforts for past due accounts to the Accounts Receivable Office.
 This report must accurately reflect the department's outstanding receivables.
 Failure to comply with certification requirements will result in de-certification.
 These departments must follow the same general collection and aging procedures that are followed by Accounts Receivable.
 Invoices may not be written off without prior approval from the Controller.
 Invoices that are written off must have department head/manager approval with proper documentation that shows where collection efforts were made.
-All invoices written off within the quarter must be sent to the Accounts Receivable Office listing the invoice number, date, customer name, amount, and the reason for the write-off.
-Any invoices that are sent to collections must be placed with a state approved collection agency.
+All invoices written off within the quarter must be sent to the Accounts Receivable Office as part of the quarterly aging report.
+Any invoices that are sent to collections must be placed with a state-approved outside collection agency.

 The Accounts Receivable Office will periodically monitor departmental accounts receivable processes to assure the prompt collection of payments, accurate accounts receivable reporting, and adherence to University policies and procedures.